word-x/DocToWeb/README.md

 # Introduction
 DocToWeb is an Office Word Add-in, which can convert a Word document to a responsive (PC/Mobile/Tablet) website with just one click.
+You can use it to write program documentation or some structural documents such as tutorials or product instructions.

 Once I have tested many CMS, such as Wordpress, Joomla, Drupal, etc. Yes, they are all excellent systems developed by smart team, but I still think they are too heavy and complicated.